vladdimisca/PAO/Project/First stage/README.md

   2. Student - clients with student discount, extended from Client
   3. Child - clients with child discount, extended from Client
   4. Pensioner - clients with pensioner discount, extended from Client
-  5. Seat - used in Ticket, holds the place of a client at a certain event
+  5. Seat - used in Ticket, holds information about the place of a client at a certain event
   6. Room - holds the details about a room
   7. Show - holds the details about a show
   8. Event - matches a show with a room on a certain date